Social Emotional Learning

 Robert Rotante, Assistant Superintendent for Curriculum & Instruction

 Jennifer Carney, Supervisor of Special Education Secondary

 Tracy Decker, Supervisor of Special Education Elementary

-Lisa DiEugenio, Supervisor of Literacy and Social Studies Secondary
+Lisa DiEugenio, Supervisor of Literacy and Social Studies and ELL - Secondary

-Lisa Lane, Supervisor of Literacy and Social Studies, Elementary
+Lisa Lane, Supervisor of Literacy and Social Studies and ELL - Elementary

-Lisa Koch, Supervisor of Math and Title and District Grant Programs
+Lisa Koch, Supervisor of Math and Science 6-8; Title and District Grant Programs

 Tina Topoleski, Supervisor of Math and Science 9-12;